politrons/proyectV/README.md

-Author Jérémie Grienenberger &  Pablo Perez Garcia
+Author  Pablo Perez Garcia

-# Proyect V
+# Project media

-Project to continue learning  Scala and playFramework
+Project that consume the Apple and Steam API for now.

 To run the service, just need to run the Play2Run and then automatically the Service will open main page

-* Music search on itunes  http://localhost:9000/search
+* Music search on itunes  http://localhost:9000/